javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 The function execution "pauses" at the line `(*)` and resumes when the promise settles, with `result` becoming its result.
 So the code above shows "done!" in one second.

 Let's emphasize that: `await` literally makes JavaScript wait until the promise settles, and then go on with the result.
 That doesn't cost any CPU resources, because the engine can do other jobs meanwhile: execute other scripts, handle events etc.

-It's just a more elegant syntax of getting promise result than `promise.then`, easier to read and write.
+It's just a more elegant syntax of getting the promise result than `promise.then`, easier to read and write.

 ````warn header="Can't use `await` in regular functions"
 If we try to use `await` in non-async function, that would be a syntax error: